Arize-ai/phoenix/src/phoenix/db/migrations/README.md

 # Database

-this module is responsible for the database connection and the migrations.
+This module is responsible for the database connection and the migrations.

 ## Migrations